Reptar-IT/Drummer-Kit/README.md

 A very fun and beautiful drum set.
 Go ahead and make some noise.

 # What I learned

-Javascript DOM Manipulation using:
+DOM Manipulation using:
+- Javascript
-- for loop
+- For loop
-- function calls
+- Function calls
 - Event listeners
 - Switches
 - Audio